 19.28 : The humble, meek, merciful, just, pious and devout souls are everywhere of one religion; and when death has taken off the mask they will know one another, though the divers liveries they wear here makes them strangers.
 (William Penn)

-19.32 : Be patterns, be examples in all countries, places, islands, nations, wherever you come, that your carriage and life may preach among all sorts of people, and to them; then you will come to walk cheerfully over the world, answering that of God in every one.
-(George Fox)
+19.32 : Be patterns, be examples in all countries, places, islands, nations, wherever you come, that your carriage and life may preach among all sorts of people, and to them; then you will come to walk cheerfully over the world, answering that of God in every one. (from a letter written by George Fox in Launceston prison)

 19.47 : When William Penn was convinced of the principles of Friends, and became a frequent attendant at their meetings, he did not immediately relinquish his gay apparel; it is even said that he wore a sword, as was then customary among men of rank and fashion.
 Being one day in company with George Fox, he asked his advice concerning it . . .
 George Fox answered, “I advise thee to wear it as long as thou canst.”
 Not long after this they met again, when William had no sword, and George said to him, “William, where is thy sword?”
 “Oh!” said he, “I have taken thy advice; I wore it as long as I could.” (from Samuel Janney’s “Life of William Penn”)